Negishi coupling: Reaction mechanism

 The reaction mechanism is thought to proceed via a standard Pd catalyzed cross-coupling pathway, starting with a Pd(0) species, which is oxidized to Pd(II) in an oxidative addition step involving the organohalide species.
-This step proceeds with aryl, vinyl, alkynyl, and acyl halides, acetates, or triflates, with substrates following standard oxidative addition relative rates (I>OTf>Br>>Cl).
+This step proceeds with aryl, vinyl, alkynyl, and acyl halides, acetates, or triflates, with substrates following standard oxidative addition relative rates (I>OTf>Br≫Cl).

 The actual mechanism of oxidative addition is unresolved, though there are two likely pathways.
 One pathway is thought to proceed via an SN2 like mechanism resulting in inverted stereochemistry.
 The other pathway proceeds via concerted addition and retains stereochemistry.

 Though the additions are cis- the Pd(II) complex rapidly isomerizes to the trans- complex.

 Next, the transmetalation step occurs where the organozinc reagent exchanges its organic substituent with the halide in the Pd(II) complex, generating the trans- Pd(II) complex and a zinc halide salt.
 The organozinc substrate can be aryl, vinyl, allyl, benzyl, homoallyl, or homopropargyl.
 Transmetalation is usually rate limiting and a complete mechanistic understanding of this step has not yet been reached though several studies have shed light on this process.
-It was recently determined that alkylzinc species must go on to form a higher-order zincate species prior to transmetalation whereas arylzinc species do not.
+Alkylzinc species form higher-order zincate species prior to transmetalation whereas arylzinc species do not.
 ZnXR and ZnR2 can both be used as reactive reagents, and Zn is known to prefer four coordinate complexes, which means solvent coordinated Zn complexes, such as ZnXR(solvent)2 cannot be ruled out a priori.
 Studies indicate competing equilibriums exist between cis- and trans- bis alkyl organopalladium complexes, but that the only productive intermediate is the cis complex.

 The last step in the catalytic pathway of the Negishi coupling is reductive elimination, which is thought to proceed via a three coordinate transition state, yielding the coupled organic product and regenerating the Pd(0) catalyst.
 For this step to occur, the aforementioned cis- alkyl organopalladium complex must be formed.

 Both organozinc halides and diorganozinc compounds can be used as starting materials.
-In one model system it was found that in the transmetalation step the former give the cis-adduct R-Pd-R' resulting in fast reductive elimination to product while the latter gives the trans-adduct which has to go through a slow trans-cis isomerization first.
+In one model system it was found that in the transmetalation step the former give the cis-adduct R-Pd-R′ resulting in fast reductive elimination to product while the latter gives the trans-adduct which has to go through a slow trans-cis isomerization first.

 A common side reaction is homocoupling.
 In one Negishi model system the formation of homocoupling was found to be the result of a second transmetalation reaction between the diarylmetal intermediate and arylmetal halide: